WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 If you are looking for a platform on which to run your website, the above points illustrate why so many nonprofits and charities choose WordPress.
 So, if you want flexibility, reliability, and ease of use, WordPress is likely to be the best content management system for your organization.

 Link Software has been providing nonprofits and charitable organizations website design services and consultations for years.
-Contact us if you are interested in learning more about how we can use WordPress to grow your nonprofit’s online presence.
+Contact us to learn more.
+We can teach you how to use WordPress to grow your nonprofit’s online presence.
 We also offer a service for nonprofits who need help with WordPress if you need monthly maintenance help and support.